 About Father Clay.

 Father John Clay was born on July 7, 1926.
-Ordained in 1951, he is pastor emeritous at St. Stanislaus Church in St. Paul, Minn, where he continues a 40+ year ministry to his parishoners.
+Ordained in 1951, he was pastor emeritus at St. Stanislaus Church in St. Paul, Minn, until his death in September 2020.

 On his most recent book cover, Father Clay said: “I fervently hope that…all of us will be able to find the words to express (limitedly) the core message of salvation and the indescribable compassion and mercy of the LOVE we name God.”